 25-35% of blog authors were of Pacific Island heritage

-Alt text for
+Alt text for Figure 2: Pacific Research Program Phase 2 Program Logic

 A horizontal, multi-row flowchart-style infographic with a dark blue header and multiple columns and rows of labelled boxes.
 The diagram presents the goal, objective, end-of-program outcomes, intermediate outcomes, early indicative outputs, implementing activities, and guiding principles of a Pacific research and education program.
 Layout runs top to bottom with three primary outcome columns across the page.